sir-kokabi/delete-friendly/README.md

 # Delete Friendly - Chrome extension
-This extension lets you know whether a website allows you to delete your account only with "one click and bang!" without any extra steps like contact with customer support, or others ifs and buts.
+Delete Friendly lets you know whether a website allows you to delete your account (easily) without any extra steps like contact with customer support, waiting for confirmation, asking money, or any other ifs and buts.

+Simply put, any website which allows you to delete your account with just *one click and bang* is considered as a delete-friendly website.
 This helps you think twice before registering for a website.

 ## How to install
 1. [Download the extension](https://github.com/sir-kokabi/delete-friendly/archive/refs/heads/main.zip) and extract zip on the desktop.